List of Marvel Comics characters: S: Alistaire and Alysande Stuart

-Alysande Stuart

-Alysande Stuart is a character appearing in American comic books published by Marvel Comics.
-The character was created by Chris Claremont and Alan Davis, first appearing in Excalibur #6 (March 1989).

-Alysande Stuart and her twin brother, Alistaire Stuart, founded the Weird Happenings Organization (W.H.O.), which succeeded the Resources Control Executive (R.C.X.) as the UK's lead agency for investigating supernatural and superhuman events.
-She aided Excalibur and also joined the Muir Island X-Men against the Reavers following X-Men's apparent deaths in "The Fall of the Mutants".
+The twins Alistaire and Alysande Stuart founded the Weird Happenings Organization (W.H.O.), which succeeded the Resources Control Executive (R.C.X.) as the UK's lead agency for investigating supernatural and superhuman events.
+The pair aided Excalibur, and Alysande also joined the Muir Island X-Men against the Reavers following X-Men's apparent deaths in "The Fall of the Mutants".
 During an incident with Air-Walker, Nick Fury granted Alysande limited access to S.H.I.E.L.D.'s Helicarrier surveillance systems, which W.H.O. used to track Cayre.
 She was later framed by R.C.X of trading secrets to S.H.I.E.L.D. and faced investigation, but she was murdered by Jamie Braddock during an Excalibur party.
-Her name was cleared by Alistaire, Exalibur and Nick Fury.
+Her name was cleared by Alistaire, Excalibur and Nick Fury.

+After his sister's death, and the removal of the corrupt head of the organization, Alistaire joined R.C.X. to look after the Warpies.
+He was later targeted by Black Air, but was protected by Excalibur.
+He was later tasked by the U.K. government to bring all paranormal affairs under a single department.
+He would later dissolve the department and defect to MI6 for use of their mightier resources, but was effectively stripped of all authority to investigate paranormal affairs.

+An alternate universe version of Alysande known as Caledonia appeared as a member of the Captain Britain Corps, and later became Franklin Richard's nanny.